hypar-io/Elements/Elements.Playground/README.md

 # Elements Playground
-A playground for testing Elements in the browser.
+The elements web assembly API, for using Elements in the browser.

-This is a minimal example using .NET 6, Blazor webassembly, and Elements.

 ### Running
 `dotnet watch run`